 Day 1

-You’ll fly to Cairns and will be greeted by the Aussie Redback Tours crew and transferred to your accommodation.
-We then have a meet and greet with our fellow travellers with a pre-dinner drink before our evening meal – a lovely way to start the tour.
+Fly to Cairns where you are greeted by your crew and transferred to your accommodation.
+We then have a meet and greet with fellow travellers over pre-dinner drinks before the evening meal – a lovely way to start the tour.
 (D)

 Day 2

-A visit to the Daintree this morning, immerse yourself deep into the rainforest by taking a trip on our world-renowned wildlife experience cruise. you will slowly glide along the Daintree River while one of our local guides shares their knowledge about the unique tropical ecosystem.
-Rainforest is a breathtaking natural marvel estimated to be around 135 million years old, the oldest living rainforest on earth, later it’s onto Port Douglas for lunch.
-Port Douglas is a chic, yet relaxed sea-side village.
+A visit to the Daintree this morning.
+Immerse yourself deep into the rainforest by taking a trip on our world-renowned wildlife experience cruise.
+You will slowly glide along the Daintree River while one of our local guides shares their knowledge about the unique tropical ecosystem.
+The rainforest is a breathtaking natural marvel estimated to be around 135 million years old, the oldest living rainforest on earth.
+Later it’s on to the chic, relaxed seaside village of Port Douglas for lunch.
 Later we return to our accommodation.
-Cruise included in fare (B)
+(B)

 Day 3